seejohnrun/seejohnrun.github.io/_posts/2012-01-18-ruby-coverage-with-simplecov.markdown

   _syntaxhighlighter_encoded: '1'
   dsq_thread_id: '544752816'
 ---
 I find it really useful to use a coverage tool when writing code.
-I don t depend on it, but I do like to see what percentage of lines are covered, so I can at least catch any glaring misses.
+I don't depend on it, but I do like to see what percentage of lines are covered, so I can at least catch any glaring misses.

 In Ruby 1.8, we had <a href="https://github.com/relevance/rcov">rcov</a>, which was (and is) a really great tool.
 In Ruby 1.9, I ve been depending on <a href="https://github.com/colszowka/simplecov">SimpleCov</a>.
 I really enjoy their reporter interface, and the usage is very similar to rcov.
 In your <code>spec_helper</code>, before you include the thing you re testing, just start up SimpleCov.
 I prefer to write it like: